 Report a street cleansing problem or phone 020 8825 8825.

 Electric charging points for cars

-In response to requests for information, we’ve contacted both councils for their current policies.
+In response to requests for information, the Society contacted Ealing and Hounslow councils for their current policies.

 Details of charging points across the boroughs and in London generally can be found on the Source London map.

 You can also find information on Hounslow’s current policy and its plans for the 3-year trial.

 BT cabinet by St Michael & All Angels

 We continue to complain about the new large BT cabinet, which appeared without warning or consultation on the footpath through the ‘Triangle’ on the west side of St Michael and All Angels.
 This site is not included in the locations for new cabinets (to improve Wi-Fi speeds and locate new fibre-optic cables) in the conservation area that were discussed and agreed with the BT contractors in 2012.
 Following our contact with the Conservation Officer at Hounslow, the Council informed BT’s agents that the cabinet location is unacceptable due to the harm it is causing to the setting of a listed building.
 We have not received a satisfactory response.

 Following the introduction of the 20 mph speed limit and overnight lorry-parking ban across both boroughs, we pressed the councils to ensure that the boundary between the two boroughs in Bedford Park was not disfigured by an unnecessary clutter of competing signs.
 As a result, Ealing removed all its overnight parking ban signs, and Hounslow refrained from installing signs on its side.